juliangut/slim-routing/README.md

 * `pattern`, optional, path pattern, prepended to route patterns.
 Do not use placeholders in the pattern
 * `placeholders`, optional, array of regex/alias for pattern placeholders,
 * `parameters`, optional, array of definitions of parameters, to be used in transformer
-* `transformers`, optional, array of ParameterTransformer instances or reference to ParameterTransformer instances that will be extracted from the container
+* `transformers`, optional, array of ParameterTransformer class that will be extracted from the container
 * `arguments`, optional, array of arguments to attach to final route
-* `middlewares`, optional, array of middleware to be added to all group routes
+* `middlewares`, optional, array of MiddlewareInterface class to be added to all group routes

 ##### Route